Sereal/Sereal/ruby/README.md

  *   Sereal.encode(object,Sereal::SNAPPY_INCR) -> snappy compressed blob
  *   Sereal.encode(object,Sereal::SNAPPY) -> snappy compressed blob
  *
- * SNAPPY_INCR can be appended into one output and then the
+ * SNAPPY_INCR encoded objects can be appended into one output and then the
  * decoder will know what to do.
  *
  *   Sereal.decode(blob) - returns the decoded object
  *
- * If the blob contains multiple compressed(SNAPPY_INCR)
+ * If the blob contains multiple compressed
  * sub-blobs you should call it with:
  *
  *    Sereal.decode(blob) do |decoded|
  *       # do something with the decoded object
  *    end
+ *
- * otherwise only the first decoded object will be returned *
+ * otherwise only the first decoded object will be returned
+ * there is also streaming support which takes any kind of IO object
+ * like socket, or just regular File, and it is really easy to use:
+ *
+ *    Sereal.decode(STDIN) do |decoded|
+ *      # do something with the decoded object
+ *    end
+ *
+ * it works both with `incremental snappy` and with just combined sereal packets.
+ * another example but with TCPSocket:
+ *
+ *    s = TCPSocket.new 'localhost', 2000
+ *    Sereal.decode(s) do |decoded|
+ *      # do something with the decoded object
+ *    end
+ *
  */

 ```

 it also creates the executable 'rsrl' which can be used like: